katychuang/cisc3140_lab3/proj1/README.md

 	- [script17.awk](6-Car_Overall/script17.awk) parses [output16.csv](6-Car_Overall/output16.csv) and prints each Car ID with that car's total racer score and ranking to [output17.csv](6-Car_Overall/output17.csv) in ascending order of ranking.
 	- [script18.awk](6-Car_Overall/script18.awk) parses [output17.csv](6-Car_Overall/output17.csv) and prints the top `numRanks` Car IDs, total racer scores, and rankings to [output18.csv](6-Car_Overall/output18.csv), where `numRanks` is a variable that the user can set in the [Makefile](../Makefile).
 The default value for `numRanks` is _3_.

-### Run
+### Executing Program

 To run proj1 make sure you are in the root of the project repository and run `make p1`.

 ### Results

-Results are stored in a `.txt` document labeled `ranking.txt`, that lists cars by highest points earned to lowest points earned.
+- [ranking.tx](ranking.tx) lists cars by highest points earned to lowest points earned.
 Each entry is ordered by (Car ID, Year, Car Make, Car Model, Total Score).
+- [output3.csv](1-Racer/output3.csv) lists the top `numRanks` Car IDs, total racer scores, and rankings.
+- [output6.csv](2-Engine/output6.csv) lists the top `numRanks` CarIDs, total engine scores, and rankings.
+- [output9.csv](3-Body_Frame/output9.csv) lists the top `numRanks` CarIDs, total body frame scores, and rankings.
+- [output12.csv](4-Mods/output12.csv) lists the top `numRanks` CarIDs, total mods scores, and rankings.
+- [output15.csv](5-Mods_Overall/output15.csv) lists the top `numRanks` Car IDs, mods overall scores, and rankings.
+- [output18.csv](6-Car_Overall/output18.csv) lists the top `numRanks` Car IDs, car overall scores, and rankings.